koenrh/docker-kindlegen/README.md

   /home/kindlegen/modern-vim.epub
 ```

-You could make this command more easily accessible by putting it an executable,
+You could make this command more easily accessible by putting it in an executable,
 and make sure that it is available in your `$PATH`.
-Alternative, you could create
+Alternatively, you could create
 wrapper functions for your `docker run` commands ([example](https://github.com/jessfraz/dotfiles/blob/master/.dockerfunc)).

 ```bash